OlafRadicke/booktype-docker/README.md

 # todos #

-- Change basic images from ubuntu to alpin linux (for smaler size)
+- Change basic images from ubuntu to alpine linux (for smaller size)

 # Questions #

-## Way need this project three queues (Rabbit, Redis and Celery)? ##